TheJacksonLaboratory/LIRICAL/docs/tutorial.rst

 Setup
 ~~~~~
-Follow the instructions in :ref:`rstsetup` to install the Exomiser database and set up LIRICAL.
-Note the location
+Follow the instructions in :ref:`rstsetup` to install the Exomiser database.
-of the Exomiser database (it will be needed to run LIRICAL, see below).
+Note the location of the Exomiser database (it will be needed to run LIRICAL, see below).
+Most users should download the pre-built version of LIRICAL available on the `Releases <https://github.com/TheJacksonLaboratory/LIRICAL/releases>`_ page.
+Instructions are also offered for building LIRICAL from source if desired.

 The data